GMMan/xtra-pc-ultra-live-config/README.md

 This is a Debian Live configuration for creating installation media for Xtra-PC Ultra.
 This config is based on the source CD received in October 2022, and enhanced to automatically configure additional differences between a base install from this configuration and the actual product.
+The original source CD can be found on [Internet Archive](https://archive.org/details/xtra-pc-ultra-source).

 Please note that this repo does not contain the FileRez package, nor the Windows launcher.
 It should otherwise produce a functionally identical